 Will speakers and audience members asking questions be using a microphone?

 We will have microphones for presenters and audience members, and will encourage everyone to use them.

 What food service will be provided?
 Can the conference accommodate special dietary needs?

-We will provide breakfast, lunch, and snacks each day, as well as heavy hors d’oeuvres at the reception.
+We will provide breakfast, lunch, and snacks each day.
 We will be sure to include vegetarian options, and can provide vegan and gluten free meals for attendees who request them.
 We may be able to accommodate other dietary restrictions, as well, but please let us know your needs as soon as possible.